HemeOnc

 Epidermis

-Excision is typically curative with 5 mm margins
+Excision is typically curative with 5 mm to 10 mm margins (with clear margins confirmed on pathology)

-More common at age 30-50 years, often on the trunk, and in women often on the legs
+More common at age 30-50 years, often on the trunk in men, and legs in women

 Initially brown to black lesions develop blue, red, white color variations